 Can I get a divorce even though I don't know where my spouse is?
 YES!
 Through our inexpensive document preparation service and step-by-step instructions, we help our clients get their spouse served even if they don't know the spouse's whereabouts.

 Do you prepare divorce forms for cases in other states?
 No. The attorney is only licensed in Tennessee.
-If your case is in another state, you will need to seek a professional licensed in that state for assistance.
+If your case is in another state, you will need to seek a professional, licensed in that state, for assistance.

 What computer programs do you use?
 We use PDF and Word format.
 Court documents are sent in PDF format.
+For an additional fee, we offer delivery by mail.

 Can I use my Smart Phone with your services?
 Most phones have limited capabilities.
 It is recommended that you have a private email address and access to the internet, a computer and a printer.
 Office supply and copy stores may have access for a fee.
 Most libraries have FREE access.

 Why am I requested to contact the office through email?
-To assist as many clients as possible and for record keeping purposes, it is our policy to correspond through the convenient method of email.
+To assist as many clients as possible, accountability and for record keeping purposes, it is our policy to correspond through the convenient method of email.
 We also find it helpful in avoiding misunderstandings.
 A saved written copy of correspondence, such as specific answers or instructions, can be used for future reference as needed by our client.